isomerpages/mse/_policies/5-clean-land.md

 	</div>
 	<input type="checkbox" id="title13"  /><label for="title13">Our Efforts</label>
 	<div class="accordion-content">
-		<p>Today, there are now 4 public waste collection companies operating in 6 sectors, each with 100,000 households and trade premises.
+		<p>Today, there are now 3 public waste collection companies operating in 6 sectors, serving households and trade premises.
 Rights to manage waste are competitively tendered by these companies.</p>
 		<p>In addition, there are more than 300 approved general waste collectors that serve commercial and industrial premises.</p>
 	</div>
 </div>